Arne Vinje: Biography

 In the 1990s, Vinje devoted himself to the correspondence chess, in which he achieved significant results, being one of the world's leaders in the 1990s.
-In 1963 he shared 1st place in Nordic Correspondence Chess Championship.
-In 1998, Vinje won 51st European Correspondence Chess Championship (1994-1998).
+In 1963, he shared 1st place in Nordic Correspondence Chess Championship.
+In 1998, Vinje won the 51st European Correspondence Chess Championship (1994-1998).
 He then also qualified for the World Correspondence Chess Championship final, but did not participate.